Insights

 Third party funding is becoming increasingly common in Jersey.
 Once the preserve of very high value cases, the availability of funding has been broadened by the entry into the market of new funders.
 Funding is now available, in the right case, in construction matters, divorce proceedings (where, for example, there are assets but little in the way of liquidity), and personal/clinical injury cases.
 Care needs to be taken with the agreements governing these arrangements but the principle of availability is well-established and third party funding is only likely to increase in the future.

 BCR Law LLP does, in certain circumstances, accept cases on a ‘no win, no fee’ basis.
 We also have a good relationship with a number of litigation funders.
 Please do not hesitate to contact us should you wish to discuss this further.
+Find out more about our Dispute Resolution services here.

 Back